AwaleAhmed/TextAnalyzer/README.md

 • Number of all space-delineated tokens in file

-• Most frequently occurring token(s)
+• Most frequently occurring tokens

 • Count of most frequently occurring token (case-insensitive)